 Ions: This kind of technology releases positively and negatively charged ions into the air.
 Water molecules immediately surround these unstable ions and form clusters, which spread throughout an area and attach to airborne particles and molecules.

 Some models of commercial-grade air purifiers will use more than one of these methods to clear the air.

 Choosing the right model

-In addition to method of air filtering, you'll have several other aspects to take into account.
+In addition to the method of air filtering, you'll have several other aspects to take into account.
 Measure the space in which you need the unit to effectively operate.
-These are some indoor areas in which a unit will be able to cover:
+These are some indoor areas that a unit will be able to cover:

 - Immediate Area